How does Foundation program fulfil both our own and others’ wishes?

 “By increasing our wisdom and Dharma experience we will gradually solve all our problems and eventually we will achieve the ultimate happiness of full enlightenment, the bliss of Buddhahood.
-This is how the Foundation Program can fulfill our own wishes.
+This is how the Foundation Program can fulfil our own wishes.
 If we increase our wisdom and Dharma experience we can give teachings and spiritual advice to others and set a good example for them to follow.”

 Geshe Kelsang Gyatso Rinpoche – excerpt from the inauguration of Foundation Program at Tara Center, England, 1990